 Hence, I am going to list down various points and how you can save more money.
-Let’s look at it one by one
+Detailed description of these points is after this table.

 There is this website called Buyhatke.com which offers a chrome extension, which shows you the other website where you can get the best deal while you are looking at some product.

 You just need to install it in your chrome as extension.
 This way, you will be able to see the price offered by some other website.